 Main Differences Between Axon and Dendrite

-- A dendrite has several receptors on its surface to receive the electrical impulse in the form of some kind of chemical which again turned into an electrical signal or impulse before sending it to the cell body (soma), but axons lack such receptors.
+- A dendrite has several receptors on its surface to receive the electrical impulse in the form of some chemical which again turns into an electrical signal or impulse before sending it to the cell body (soma), but axons lack such receptors.